The "css" binding

 Main parameter

 As usual, you can use arbitrary JavaScript expressions or functions as parameter values.
-KO will evaluate them and use the resulting values to detemine whether to apply the CSS class or remove it.
+Knockout will evaluate them and use the resulting value to determine the appropriate CSS classes to add or remove.

 -